What are the advantages of having a mortgage?

 It boosts your credit score

-Although your credit might take a temporary hit when you get your mortgage, over time, paying down the balance can help improve or maintain your credit score.
-A higher credit score translates to everything from better interest rates to more loan options.
+Although your credit often takes a temporary hit when you get your mortgage, paying down the balance can help maintain and even improve your credit score over time.
+Lenders like to see a credit mix — different types of debt — in a credit report.
+Also, a mortgage is considered “good debt,” because it’s going towards acquiring an asset; showing you can manage it responsibly (via regular, on-time payments) burnishes your record.
+A higher credit score translates to everything from better terms on other loans to more loan options.

 You might see some tax benefit

-If you itemize deductions rather than claim the standard deduction, you could include the mortgage interest deduction, which allows you to deduct the interest on up to $750,000 of mortgage debt on qualified homes.
+If you itemize deductions rather than claim the standard deduction, you could include the mortgage interest deduction, which allows you to deduct the interest on up to $750,000 of total home-based debts.
 (If you bought the home prior to Dec.
 15, 2017, that amount increases to $1 million.)
-If you itemize, you can also deduct property taxes at the end of the year.
+If you itemize, you can also deduct property taxes.

 You could put the extra funds to work elsewhere